 - Thicker walls for better insulation in winter

 Birders can convert birdhouses into winter roosting boxes by making simple changes to nesting shelters.
 For example, a birdhouse may be able to have its front panel flipped to move the entrance hole location.
 Additionally, using sturdy tape to block some of the ventilation and drainage holes can keep the house warmer, and adding wood shavings to the bottom of the house improves insulation for cold weather as well.

 Roosting Box Placement

 Roosting boxes should ideally be placed in a sheltered area protected from prevailing winter winds.
 Place it in a south-facing location that gets sunlight during the day, particularly in the late afternoon, which will cause the box to retain the heat for a time and be more attractive to birds.
-The ideal height for a roost box varies for different bird species, but the box should be mounted on a pole or tree trunk between 6-15 feet from the ground.
+The ideal height for a roost box varies for different bird species, but the box should be mounted on a pole or tree trunk between six to 15 feet from the ground.
 If you mount the box on a pole, use baffles to deter predators and keep unwanted wildlife out of the box.